invertase/react-native-firebase/docs/messaging/quick-start.md

 - [Notifee](https://notifee.app/) - See [integrating with FCM](https://notifee.app/react-native/docs/integrations/fcm).
 - [wix/react-native-notifications](https://github.com/wix/react-native-notifications)
     Only Android release mode:
       By default when runing from an APK the wix/react-native-notifications library is handeling all the data notifications, @react-native-firebase/messaging does not receive any data, so it can't handle anything.
-To avoid this behaviour you can comment or remove everything inside <application> tag:
+To avoid this behaviour you can comment or remove everything inside application tag in 'react-native-notifications' AndroidManifest:
    <application>
        <!-- &lt;!&ndash;
          A proxy-service that gives the library an opportunity to do some work before launching/resuming the actual application task.